 10. Use blankets to stay warm

 It is okay to lower the temperature after everyone has gone to bed.
 You can save 10% off your utility bill when you lower your thermostat by 10 to 15 degrees for eight hours a day.
+When your HVAC unit breaks down, contact experts for HVAC repair in Lancaster.

 11. Lock the doors and vents of unused rooms